DaveOGQ/nba-fantasy-team-tracker/demo3/README.md

 9. Loading a Team from a csv .txt team file
     1. In the file menu click load team and chose the csv .txt team file you want to load
 10. About
-    1. In the file menu click about to view info abou the authors and the gui platform
+    1. In the file menu click about to view info about the authors and the gui platform